debjitl45/aikar/README.md

 # Aikar

-TaxMistri simplifies Indian Tax calculations using Python.
+Aikar helps in Tax calculations using Python.

 ## Features